Immortale-dev/QTest/README.md

 	- Test case 2
 	- ...

-But if one of `DESCRIBE` blocks does not contain direct `IT` calls,then this group of tests will not be showed (as it is not contains any test cases, so it does not make sense to show it).
+But if one of `DESCRIBE` blocks does not contain direct `IT` calls, then this group of tests will not be showed (as it is not contains any test cases, so it does not make sense to show it).
 ____

 #### DESCRIBE_SKIP (string description, {})
-`DESCRIBE_SKIP` macro has the same syntax, call rules and used for the same purposes as `DESCRIBE`, but instead of running the tests, it is actually skip all the tests and test preparations (`BEFORE_...` and `AFTER_...`) of current `DESCRIBE_SKIP` and all of it childrens.
+`DESCRIBE_SKIP` macro has the same syntax, call rules and used for the same purposes as `DESCRIBE`, but instead of running the tests, it is actually skip all the test cases with its preparations (`BEFORE_...` and `AFTER_...`) of current `DESCRIBE_SKIP` and all of it children ones.

 This macro also used for the debugging purposes, when you want to disable tests to be running, for a while (or intentionally disable some of the test cases).